ameistad/django-template/{{cookiecutter.repo_name}}/docs/deployment_with_docker.md

 This is an example how you could deploy the project to Digital Ocean with Docker.

 __Make sure settings are correct__

-- Check that the `.env` file is setyp correctly.
+* Check that the `.env` file is setup correctly.

-- Check that domain is correct in `docker-compose.yml`
+* Check that domain is correct in `docker-compose.yml`.

 __Diffie-Hellman Parameters__
 This creates DH Parameters with a 2048 bit long safe prime.